-The Civic Theatre has a long history of welcoming volunteers to work alongside the staff team and now, on the back of National Volunteering Week, they are looking for more volunteers.
+The Civic Theatre has a long history of welcoming volunteers to work alongside the staff team and now they are looking for more volunteers.

 Rotherham Civic Theatre has entertained over 4 million visitors since it opened in 1960.
 Watching productions by local dance groups and societies, national touring productions or the ever popular pantomime has given lasting memories.